csparpa/pyowm/docs/usage-examples.md

 Getting currently observed weather for a specific location
 ----------------------------------------------------------
-Querying for current weather is simple: provide an _OWM_ object with the location you want current the weather be looked up for and the job is done.
+Querying for current weather is simple: provide an _OWM_ object with the location you want the current weather be looked up for and the job is done.
 You can specify the location either by passing its toponym (eg: "London") or its geographic coordinates (lon/lat):

     obs = owm.weather_at('London,uk')                          # Toponym
     obs = owm.weather_at_coords(-0.107331,51.503614)           # Lon/lat

-A _Observation_ object will be returned, containing weather info about the first location matching the toponym/coordinates you provided.
-So be precise when specifying locations!
+A _Observation_ object will be returned, containing weather info about the location matching the toponym/coordinates you provided.
+Be precise when specifying locations!